cryst-al/oyvey-skids/README.md

-Oyvey skids pwnd and cleaned.
+oyvey skids pwnd and cleaned.
 With help from @duskLOL (https://github.com/duskLOL)

-\
+no client is safe.